OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/getting-started.md

 vintner instances resolve --instance getting-started --inputs examples/xopera-getting-started/variability-inputs.example.yaml
 ```

+## Example Queries

-Queries start with a `FROM` statement, followed by either `templates` or `instances` and the template respectively instance name.
+Queries start with a `FROM` statement, followed by either `templates` or `instances` and the name of the template or the name of the instance, respectively.
 Inside a `SELECT` statement, you can enter a path to the data that you want to return.

 To get the entire contents of the template, run the following command.